devcybiko/gregsmithwiki/content/writing/whitenoise/WhiteNoise-040-firststudent.md

-# Chapter 4 - first student
+# Chapter 4 - first students

 White glared at the stack of resumes on his desk - a sampling of Rensselaer Polytechnic's discards.
 He hated Bell for giving him this task.
 Somehow he had to pick three imbeciles from this lot who would be competent enough - and in some way worthy enough - to run Bell's computer forensics lab.